35 City Names Around the World You’re Mispronouncing

-One of the most widely known major cities in China is also one of the most frequently mispronounced.
+One of the most widely known city names in China is also one of the most frequently mispronounced.
 Many pronounce the name of the “Paris of the East” with a hard “a” in the beginning, when the correct reading is actually something more like “shahng-hi.”

 French is a language with many silent letters, so it’s understandable that English speakers wouldn’t get it right, but that’s not enough of an excuse to keep getting it wrong.
 Depending on the region in France a speaker is from, it is either pronounced “mar-say” or “mar-sigh.”

-Because of the way it is spelled, it is natural to assume it would be pronounced “war-chester,” but that’s totally wrong.
+Because of the way it is spelled, it is natural to assume this city name would be pronounced “war-chester,” but that’s totally wrong.
 A real local knows it is “wooster.”
 These are the hardest to pronounce words in the English language.

-Newark, New Jersey and Newark, Delaware are one example of cities in the U.S. that share the same name, but if you pronounce them the same, you will get a sharp rebuke.
+Newark, New Jersey, and Newark, Delaware, are a great example of cities in the U.S. that share the same name, but if you pronounce them the same, you will get a sharp rebuke.
 The Newark in Delaware is pronounced as two separate syllables: “new-ark.”
 The city in New Jersey is said as one syllable.